BodyViz/bump/README.md

 * **AutoTimer**
 	* Want to quickly know how long something takes?
 	* Simple!
 Create a bump::AutoTimer on the stack.
 When it's destructed, it prints out the elapsed time in your choice of precision.
+* **CryptographicHash**
+	* Need to generate a hex string hash for textual or binary data?
+	* Just pass off your data and call the result method...simple and efficient sha1 hex string hashing.
 * **Environment**
 	* Gets and sets environment variables and usernames.
 * **Exception**